Menu

 • President-Elect (Nominations accepted in 2023 / Take office in July 2024)

-• At Large Board Members representing our Committees:
+• At Large Board Members (4 At-Large positions each year)

 In order to be eligible to serve as an officer or at large Board member, nominees must be members in good standing with the Association.
 Prior to being considered for nomination as President-elect, a member must have served for at least one term of elected office to the Board of Directors.